Debt Review Removal | 0410125038 | Free Application

 3. Apply for Debt Review Removal

-Debt Review must and can be canceled by the consumer or by the Debt Counsellor.
+Debt Review must and can be cancelled by the consumer or by the Debt Counsellor.

 In the case of Rougier v Nedbank, 27333/2010 (South Gauteng High Court), the court held that any act by a debt counsellor to terminate or withdraw debt review is beyond the statutory powers of a debt counsellor as espoused in the Act, and therefore the conduct is prohibited.